 While we have often complained about that journey (security anyone?
 Only one drink during the flight!?), are we not now longing for those days again?

 The good news for the future is that it should still be relatively easy, as long as we are flexible, patient, and most importantly; resilient.

 Yes, there will be multiple checks of temperature.

 Yes, you will have to show your PCR test results again and again.

 And yes, as with security post 9/11, this may seem excessive.

-However, these checks are put in place to keep everyone as safe as possible and cooperation and flexibility will ensure that we can continue to travel.
+However, these checks are put in place to keep everyone as safe as possible and cooperation and flexibility will ensure that we can continue travelling during COVID-19, and beyond.
 Remember, yes it’s a pain…but you are finally on holiday!